How to Start and Stick to a Budget

 Once you have a solid plan in place, it is much easier to stick to it.
+As there are many things to know when investing money, before any of this can go ahead, you need to make sure your main priorities, such as bills and debts are paid off.
+From this, you can begin to move forward with saving and sticking to a budget.
+You don’t want to find out that you don’t have enough money to live comfortably, even before you’ve started saving.
 With a little bit of planning, and a few easy to implement techniques, you can lay out a plan that is reasonable for your family and will help you stay on the right path.

 - Track your spending – it’s hard to know where you can save a buck, if you don’t know where all of your bucks are going in the first place.
 People are almost always surprised when they actually figure out that they have been spending an extra (unnecessary) $30 a month on cokes from the corner store, or spending more than they need on groceries.
 It may be simple, or it may be hidden within the grocery bill – but the only way to find extra money in your budget is to track those purchases.
 Use a pocket notebook or printables included below to list and track your spending.
 Do an online Survey for Money to earn yourself a bit of extra cash too!

 - Meal planning – I cannot stress enough how much the act of planning meals can save you.
 It will alleviate extra trips to the store, which in turn will eliminate any extra impulse buys from the grocery store (you know those shelves you walk by that have great displays & make you want that extra snack) avoid it!
 When you know what is on the menu, you can stick to a grocery list, eat more meals at home and therefore avoid needless spending on food.